coozila/dragonflydb/docs/SETUP_CLUSTER_3_5.md

 ### Recommended Server Specifications
 For the Intermediate Cluster configuration, we recommend using a cloud server instance with the following specifications:
 - **Minimum Instance Type**: **t3.large** (or equivalent)
-- **Minimum RAM**: 8 GB (This is the minimum requirement to run the cluster effectively.)
+- **Minimum RAM**: 4 GB per instance (This is the minimum requirement to run each instance effectively.)
-- **Maximum RAM Supported**: Each DragonflyDB instance can support up to **1 TB of RAM**, allowing for extensive caching capabilities and handling of large datasets.
-With 5 instances, the cluster can manage a total of **up to 5 TB of data**, making it suitable for applications with significant data requirements.
+- **Total RAM for Cluster**: With 5 instances, the total minimum RAM required is **20 GB**.
+This allows for effective caching capabilities and handling of large datasets, ensuring that the cluster can manage significant data requirements.

 ### Architecture
 - **DragonflyDB Instances**: The cluster contains 5 instances of DragonflyDB.